aliana17/openjudge/README.md

   - [ ] On compile only output is visible to user
   - [ ] on submit button the code is checked against set of test cases.
 Use pytest
   - [ ] Return the count of test cases passed.
+- [ ] when the user register, main server will validate if user is giving the test first time or not.